simeononsecurity/simeononsecurity.ch/content/writeups/hackthebox-invite-challenge/readme.md

 Reviewing the javascript and the makeInviteCode function, you'll discover that you need to send an **HTTP POST** to **/api/invite/generate** to get an invite code.

-In windows you can do the following to get the Base64 encoded invite code:
+You can do the following to get the Base64 encoded invite code:

+Windows:
 ```ps
 Invoke-WebRequest -Method POST "https://www.hackthebox.eu//api/invite/generate"
 ```